visipedia/tf_classification/README.md

 # TensorFlow Classification
 This repo contains training, testing and classifcation code for image classification using [TensorFlow](https://www.tensorflow.org/).
+Whole image classification as well as multi instance bounding box classification is supported.

 Checkout the [Wiki](https://github.com/visipedia/tf_classification/wiki) for more detailed tutorials.